ywk253100/velero-plugin-for-microsoft-azure/README.md

 ## Set permissions for Velero

-There are several ways Velero can authenticate to Azure: (1) by using a Velero-specific [service principal][20]; (2) by using [AAD Pod Identity][23]; or (3) by using a storage account access key.
+There are several ways Velero can authenticate to Azure: (1) by using a Velero-specific [service principal][20]; (2) by using [Azure AD Workload Identity][28]; (3) by using [AAD Pod Identity][23]; or (4) by using a storage account access key.

+_**Note**: ADD Pod Identity is deprecated by Azure and has been replaces with Azure AD Workload Identity.

-If you plan to use Velero to take Azure snapshots of your persistent volume managed disks, you **must** use the service principal or AAD Pod Identity method.
+If you plan to use Velero to take Azure snapshots of your persistent volume managed disks, you **must** use the service principal, Azure AD Workload Identity or AAD Pod Identity method.

 If you don't plan to take Azure disk snapshots, any method is valid.

 ### Specify Roles
-_**Note**: This is only required for (1) by using a Velero-specific service principal and (2) by using ADD Pod Identity._
+_**Note**: This is only required for (1) by using a Velero-specific service principal, (2) by using Azure AD Workload Identity and (3) by using ADD Pod Identity._

 1. Obtain your Azure Account Subscription ID:
    ```